 NOTE: Due to COVID, there will be no tournaments prior to January 2022.

 Yes, there are team fees.
 These are determined based on the # of tournaments, social event budget, and any other planned expenditures.
 A team budget is presented at the parents’ meeting in late September, it is then discussed and voted on.

 At FUN2 & U10, there are usually around 3 social events over the course of the season.
 Shortly after the team is formed, there is often a team-building type event or potluck.
 Teams usually have a party around Christmas time as well.
 Attending a National Ringette or 67s game is also common.
 Lastly, there is and End of Season party.
 Again, the final decision on these things is up to the individual teams.
 These social events are really great for team-building and the girls love them of course.

 Can my daughter participate in other weekend activities?

 Absolutely, but there may be occasional conflicts.
-At the Novice (U8, U9, U10) level, we hope that players will be able to participate in most games and practices but it’s understood that they are unlikely to be able to attend 100%.
+We hope that players will be able to participate in most games and practices but it’s understood that they are unlikely to be able to attend 100%.

 Do families carpool?

 Absolutely, there is significant carpooling in our association.
 Everyone is busy and has competing priorities.
 Again, this is something that can be worked out soon after the teams are set.
 In making teams we do our very best to accommodate friend requests.
 Carpooling is something to consider in this context.
 Global warming bad - car pooling good!